 Nirmohi Akhara emerges as a new contender and suit file for the possession of the site who claimed themselves as the custodian of the spot at which Ram was supposedly born.

 Sunni Waqfs Board (central) move to court against forceful Idol installation and seeking for the possession of the mosque and adjoining land.

-On the basis of Hari Shankar Dubey’s plea, a district court directed to unlock the gate for ‘darshan’ to Hindu community.
-In the protest of verdict, Muslims set up Babri Masjid Action Committee.
-As a result, gate was opened for less than an hour and again remains locked.
+On the basis of Hari Shankar Dubey’s plea, a district court directed to unlock the gate for ‘darshan’ to the Hindu community.
+In the protest of the verdict, Muslims set up Babri Masjid Action Committee.
+As a result, the gate was opened for less than an hour and again remains locked.

 The former VHP vice-president Deoki Nandan Agarwala suit file for the title and possession at the Lucknow bench of the Allahabad High Court.

 The entire file suit related to the Babri-Masjid Disputes comes under the scanner of a Special Bench of High Court.